The technetronic era involves the gradual appearance of a more controlled

 bloated with derivatives.
 It looks like all the dominoes are again lined

-again.
+up to fall.
 A default by Deutsche Bank would probably start a cascade down.

 Another significant factor is the economic and cultural collapse of